Back to Alabama

 Plain English Breakdown

-This law removes criminal penalties for transporting live feral swine and stops the conservation department from making rules against it.
+This bill removes criminal penalties for transporting live feral swine and states that the Department of Conservation cannot ban this transport.

 What This Bill Does